davidtamsoftware/tetris/README.md

 # Running the App

-1) At the root of the project, install and build the project:
+At the root of the project, install and build the project:
 ```
 npm install
 ```
-2) Go to tetris webapp project under packages/tetris and run the app:
+To start the tetris webapp:
 ```
-npm run watch
+lerna exec --scope tetris -- npm run watch
 ```
-3) Go to the Tetris server project under packages/tetris-server and run the server:
+To start the tetris server:
 ```
-npm start
+lerna exec --scope tetris-server -- npm start
 ```